Microstructural Insights into Fast Ion Transport in Solid Electrolytes via Multiscale Modeling: Methods

 Resolving GB layers in polycrystalline models presents computational challenges for mesh-based FE simulations.
 To address this, different approaches are implemented depending on grain size to balance the accuracy and computational efficiency.
-For nanocrystalline polycrystals, GBs are volume-resolved, and continuum diffusion equations are solved using fast Fourier transform (FFT)-based methods.
+For nanocrystalline polycrystals, GBs are volume-resolved, and continuum diffusion equations are solved using fast Fourier transform (FFT)--based methods.
 For microcrystalline polycrystals, GB layers become relatively thin and are thus represented as thickness-collapsed finite elements.
 In both cases, diffusivity tensors of polycrystalline models are obtained through linear computational homogenization.
-Comparative tests reveal that the volume-resolved and thickness-collapsed GB representations complement each other, supporting their combined use as an effective strategy to address the challenges of length-scale separation and diverse kinetic regimes presented in polycrystalline solid electrolytes (Extended Data Fig.~\ref{fig:femmodel}).
-We refer readers to Supplementary Note 2 for further details.
+Comparative tests reveal that the volume-resolved and thickness-collapsed GB representations complement each other, supporting their combined use as an effective strategy to address the challenges of length-scale separation and diverse kinetic regimes presented in polycrystalline solid electrolytes (Suppl.~Fig.~11).
+We refer readers to Suppl.~Note~3 for further details.

-The proposed multiscale modeling framework enables prediction of macroscopic diffusivities in polycrystalline solid electrolytes up to device-relevant scales (Extended data Fig.~\ref{fig:workflow}d).
+The proposed multiscale modeling framework enables prediction of macroscopic diffusivities in polycrystalline solid electrolytes up to device-relevant scales (Suppl.~Fig.~4\textbf{d}).
 Its main strength lies in balancing accuracy and efficiency across the entire modeling process, through an optimized active learning scheme for machine-learning potentials, a data-efficient multiscale workflow, and tailored methods for resolving GBs in FE simulations.
+Moreover, our modeling framework can be readily extended to explicitly include additional microstructural features.
+For example, surface diffusivities obtained from atomistic simulations can be incorporated into continuum models to describe transport along pore surfaces, enabling multiscale modeling of porous polycrystalline solid electrolytes.